elevien/math50_2025/unit6.md

 - [Colab notebook]()

 # Concepts
-Regularization for regession models, Priors, Laplace rule of succesion, Bayes rule (review from week 1), posterior distributions, how priors influence the posterior for simple models, connection between regularization and priors.
+Regularization for regession models, Priors, Laplace rule of succesion, Bayes rule, posterior distributions, how priors influence the posterior for simple models, connection between regularization and priors.

 # What you need to know
 - How to select and justify priors (using Normal probabilities or lognormal)